First Alabama Oil Well

 In addition to oil, traces of natural gas were discovered in Alabama in the late 1880s, “and by 1902, natural gas was being supplied to the cities of Huntsville and Hazel Green,” notes Alabama historian Alan Cockrell.

 “In 1909, a small discovery by Eureka Oil and Gas at Fayette fueled that city’s streetlights for a time, but no natural gas was recovered anywhere in the state for several decades afterward,” he adds.

 However, according to Cockrell, Alabama’s oil and natural gas industry would not truly begin until H.L.
 Hunt of Dallas, Texas, drilled in Choctaw County near the Mississippi border and discovered the Gilbertown oilfield.

 After five weeks of drilling, the well was completed on February 17, 1944, at 2,585 feet in the Selma chalk of the Upper Cretaceous.
 It had reached a total a depth of 5,380 feet before being plugged back.
-The historic well produced 30 barrels of oil a day.
+The first Alabama oil well produced 30 barrels of oil a day.

 Alabama’s first oilfield would produce 15 million barrels of oil, “not a lot by modern standards but enough to make ‘oil fever’ spread rapidly,” Cockrell notes in “Oil and Gas Industry in Alabama.”
 Still, the search for another oilfield took another 11 years.

 The 1955 oil discovery at Citronelle, a town above a geologic salt dome, finally launched a new drilling boom; five new Alabama oilfields were discovered by 1967.
 Mobil Oil Company drilled Alabama’s first successful offshore natural gas well in 1981.